AaditT/braille/README.md

 # braille
-A Python module that supports conversion between text, image, speech, and braille
+A Python module that supports conversion between text, image, speech, and braille for developers.